Select and admit to doctoral courses

 To make the selection for admission

-A list of applicants can be retrieved from KIWAS after the last date for application (see instructions sent to the current course providers).
+Before admission can start, a selection of the applicants must be made.
+The list of applicants can be retrieved from KIWAS after the last date for application (see instructions sent to the current course providers) and the selections is made in two steps:

 Applicants who could not be offered a place in the first round of admissions can be offered a reserve place.
 Since they need to accept an offered reserve place via KIWAS, you as the course provider get to know who is still interested if it becomes relevant with a second admission round.

-Applicants within the category "other applicants" may be offered a reserve position, in anticipation of more applicants that result in compensation for the course provider (normally doctoral students or KI postdocs).
+When having few applicants, those who belong to the category "other applicants" may be offered a reserve place, in anticipation of more applicants that result in compensation for the course provider (normally doctoral students or KI postdocs).

 - Drawing lots is not permitted.
 It must be possible to rank the applicants.